S2-group/NAPPA/Android-Studio-Plugin/README.md

 Import this project in IntelliJ IDEA.

+**Info**: If no property is defined, Gradle will download the latest build of IntelliJ IDEA Community Edition.

 ### Running the plugin

 Running the plugin will open an instance of Android Studio with the plugin installed.